Highpoint2000/webserver-scanner/README.md

 ![image](https://github.com/user-attachments/assets/9b3401ac-1595-4f4b-a186-9f7e7c6eaead)

-## v2.8a (only works from web server version 1.3.1 !!!)
+## v2.8b (only works from web server version 1.3.1 !!!)

-- Option to use the CanLogServer (see important notes!)
+- Automatic jump back of the background scanner to the initial frequency if no frequency is configured when loading the web server

 ## Installation notes: